provsalt/wagmi-autobond/README.md

 3. Run pip install -r requirements.txt

-5. Run the script
+4. Run the scripts

 ```bash
 brownie run scripts/auto_stake_bonds.py --network Shard0
 ```

 OR POKT
 ```bash
 brownie run scripts/auto_stake_bonds.py --network POKT
 ```

-6. Enter your private key and a password to encrypt it The seed phrase will be visible however the password won't be but I'll perhaps add that to the private key You can search where you could get your private key for your wallet.
+5. Enter your private key and a password to encrypt it

+The seed phrase will be visible however the password won't be but I'll perhaps add that to the private key

+You can search where you could get your private key for your wallet.
 I'll reccomend using a new wallet if you don't trust me.
 After all, we're all satoshi.

 ### Screenshits